Why It Works

 2 cups whole milk

 2 cinnamon sticks

 8 ounces bittersweet chocolate, finely chopped

-Adjust oven rack to middle position and preheat oven to 325°F. In small heavy duty saucepan over medium heat, stir 2/3 cup sugar and water to dissolve; bring to boil.
+Adjust oven rack to middle position and preheat oven to 325°F (165°C).
+In a small heavy duty saucepan over medium heat, stir 2/3 cup sugar and water to dissolve; bring to a boil.
 Continue to cook, without stirring, until mixture is a deep amber color, brushing sides of saucepan with water as needed to wash down any crystals that may form.
+(See notes.)
 Immediately pour into bottom of pan and tilt pan to coat evenly; set aside.

-In large bowl, whisk remaining 1/2 cup sugar with eggs, yolk, vanilla, and salt.
-In medium saucepan, heat milk, cream, and cinnamon sticks to scalding.
+In a large bowl, whisk remaining 1/2 cup sugar with eggs, yolk, vanilla, and salt.
+In a medium saucepan, heat milk, cream, and cinnamon sticks to scald.
 Whisk in chocolate until dissolved.
 Remove cinnamon sticks and slowly pour chocolate mixture into egg mixture, whisking to combine.
 Carefully pour hot custard into pan.

 To serve, run sharp knife around perimeter of cake pan to loosen flan.
-Place serving plate over pan and flip over to invert flan onto plate.
+Place a rimmed serving plate (see notes) over pan and flip over to invert flan onto plate.
 Serve.

 9-inch cake pan, large roasting pan

 Be super careful when working with the hot caramel, it can burn!

 Make sure the serving plate is rimmed so that it catches all the sauce.